jo9182/USB-a-c-2.0-Hub/README.md

 ---
 ## Project Overview

+This has been my second time doing anything like this, and it's my first time using EasyEDA to fully design and make something.
+As much as I loved EasyEDA, I can now say I prefer KiCAD!
+Now, if only KiCAD were as convenient with libraries...

 ### Features

 This things got two cutting-edge (I'm joking, this is all USB 2.0) USB-A ports and two USB-C ports.
 There's also a dashing little dragon on the top along with my usual username!